cloudback/docs/content/what-is-cloudback.md

 weight: 2
 ---

-# What is Cloudback
+# Introducing Cloudback

-Cloudback is the [cloud backup](https://en.wikipedia.org/wiki/Remote_backup_service) service for [GitHub repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repositories).

-The main feature is the support of [various backup storages](/features/various-backup-storages).
-When user storage is configured we **do not store backup archives** inside Cloudback infrastructure at all.
-All archives are put into your storage.
-In case you don't have your own storage there is still an option to use our internal storage called `Cloudback`.

-It uses the official GitHub [REST API](https://docs.github.com/en/rest) to access repository metadata for backups.
-Backups are triggered on a daily basis according to a defined schedule.
+Cloudback - the ultimate [cloud backup](https://en.wikipedia.org/wiki/Remote_backup_service) solution for your [GitHub repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repositories).
+With Cloudback, you have the flexibility to choose from a [variety of backup storage options](/features/various-backup-storages).
+If you already have your own storage, we'll simply place your backup archives there.
+No need to worry about using our internal storage, called Cloudback.
+And, with the power of the official GitHub [REST API](https://docs.github.com/en/rest), we ensure that all repository metadata is accurately backed up on a daily basis, according to your preferred schedule.
+Protect your valuable code and project data with Cloudback.

 ![infrastructure](/static/infrastructure.svg)